nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds a food item into the food list for the current day, together with its calorie content and meal type.
 * Each field can only be specified once.
-* `MEAL_TYPE` can only take on one of three values: breakfast, lunch or dinner.
-* `CALORIE` can only take in a non-negative integer that is less than 2147483648
 * `FOOD_NAME` should only contain alphanumeric characters and spaces, and should not be blank.
 Names should also not exceed 27 characters.
+* `CALORIE` can only take in a non-negative integer that is less than 2147483648.
+* `MEAL_TYPE` can only take on one of three values: breakfast, lunch or dinner.

 Example: